Project-Tick/ProjT-Launcher/nix/README.md

 ### Using the overlay (`fetchTarball`)

 Alternatively, if you don't want to use our `packages` output, you can add our overlay to your instance of nixpkgs.
-This results in Prism using your system's libraries
+This results in ProjT Launcher using your system's libraries

 Example: